alisd23/ngrx-form-pure/README.md

 store.dispatch(formActions.initForm());
 ```

-The `AppFormsState` generic parameter is the type of the state tree under the top level `form` key, managed by `ngrx-form`.
+The `AppFormsState` generic parameter is the type of the state tree under the top level `form` key, managed by `ngrx-form-pure`.
 See the [TypeScript section](#typescript) for more details on this.

 > **NOTE**